 I think that a good way to illustrate this might be to refer to your knowledge of the Greek myths and their pantheon of gods.
 If you remember, the Greek gods had immortality.
 However, by the Bible's definition, their gods did not have eternal life.
 Their gods acted and reacted and had passions and attitudes just like human beings, and that is because immortality speaks only of endless life and not on its quality; whereas eternal life is life lived the way God lives it.
 Let that sink in.

-John 5:24 Verily, verily, I say unto you, He that hears my word, and believes on him [the word "believe" here is critical] that sent me, has everlasting life, and shall not come into condemnation; but is passed from death unto life.
+John 5:24 "Most assuredly, I say to you, he who hears My word and believes in Him [the word "believe" here is critical] who sent Me has everlasting life, and shall not come into judgment, but has passed from death into life."

 Already passed from death to life.
 Notice that this is the past tense so that we can understand that the person who believes has "already passed."
-It's something that is in the past—from death to life.
+It is something that is in the past—from death to life.

 A major key here is the word believes.
 That word, as it is used in the Bible, does not merely mean to have a knowledge of, or be acquainted with, but to know well enough to act on the basis of knowing.
 On the sermon last week I spent a little bit of time on Ephesians 2:1.
-Now, I'm going to go back a few verses from that Ephesians 2:1, into Ephesians 1:19-20, and I'm reading these two verses because I want you to see the lead-in what Paul said there in chapter 2 and verse 1.
-But in Ephesians 1 and verse 19—here's what the subject is as he proceeds toward what he is going to say in chapter 2, verse 1.
+Now, I am going to go back a few verses from that into Ephesians 1:19-20, and I am reading these two verses because I want you to see the lead-in to what Paul said there in chapter 2 and verse 1.
+But here is what the subject is as he proceeds toward what he is going to say in chapter 2, verse 1.

-Ephesians 1:19 And what is the exceeding greatness of his [the Father's] power to usward who believe, according to the working of his mighty power.
+Ephesians 1:19 And what is the exceeding greatness of His [the Father's] power toward us who believe, according to the working of His mighty power.

 Now, what is that working going to produce here?

-Ephesians 1:20-23 Which he wrought in Christ, when he raised him from the dead, [the subject is the resurrection] and set him at his own right hand in the heavenly places.
-Far above all principality, and power...
-And has put all things under his feet, ...
-Which is his body [the Church], the fulness of him that fills all in all.
+Ephesians 1:20-23 Which he worked in Christ when He raised Him from the dead [the subject is the resurrection] and seated Him at His right hand in the heavenly places, far above all principality and power. . .
+And He put all things under His feet, . . . which is His body [the church], the fullness of Him who fills all in all.

 Then in verse 1 of chapter 2:

-Ephesians 2:1 And you [he brings it right down to the Church member] has he quickened, who were dead...
+Ephesians 2:1 And you [he brings it right down to the Church member] He made alive, who were dead . . .

 Feed that back into John 5:24—that we have already passed from death into life on the basis of belief.
-Before repentance and conversion, and the receiving of God's spirit, God views us as being dead, even though we are alive.
+Before repentance and conversion, and the receiving of God's Spirit, God views us as being dead, even though we are alive.
 You see, we are only alive physically.
 We possess animal life.
-But as far as God—this great, awesome Spirit-being who has spirit life—we are dead.
-When we are unconverted we are totally unaware to the spiritual life of God, even as those who are literally physically dead are to being unaware of pleasures and cares, and amusements and excitements of this world.
-People who are dead—I mean, in their graves—hear no music, they see no beautiful scenery, they're not aware of any kind of beauty.
-They're not even aware of people trampling on their graves.
-They can't enjoy any food; they see no loveliness in anything.
+But as far as God is concerned—this great, awesome Spirit-being who has spirit life—we are dead.
+When we are unconverted we are totally unaware to the spiritual life of God, even as those who are literally physically dead are to being unaware of pleasures and cares, amusements, and excitements of this world.
+People who are dead—I mean, in their graves—hear no music, they see no beautiful scenery, they are not aware of any kind of beauty.
+They are not even aware of people trampling on their graves.
+They cannot enjoy any food; they see no loveliness in anything.

 Are you beginning to get the comparison?
 One who has passed from death to life is just like a physically dead human being, only in this case, in terms of the spiritual life of God.
 And so before conversion, we are in like manner unaware of the spiritual life of God, of the beauty of holiness, the joy, the power, the abundance, the peace, the honor, and the glory of that life.
-So when we begin to be converted, that life is a life that is the beginning of an expansion into a new dimension of life we didn't even know existed before, and that life is called in the Bible, "eternal life."
-So eternal life, in the Biblical sense includes the qualities that those who have it, live.
+So when we begin to be converted, that life is a life that is the beginning of an expansion into a new dimension of life we did not even know existed before, and that life is called in the Bible, "eternal life."
+So eternal life, in the biblical sense, includes the qualities that those who have it live by.

-Now we're going back to the book of John, only this time we're going to John 17:3.
+We are going back to the book of John, only this time we are going to John 17.
 God has a way of giving definitions of things that are so simple.
 The definition is simple, but the subject may be extremely complex.
 For instance, we all know that I John 3:4 says that "sin is the transgression of the law."
-That's such a simple definition, but it's certainly adequate to the use that God wants us to put it to.
+That is such a simple definition, but it is certainly adequate to the use that God wants us to put it to.
 On the other hand, love is the keeping of the commandments.
-That's also very simple, and He defines the fear of God in Proverbs 8:13 by saying that "it is to depart from sin."
-That's the fear of God.
+That is also very simple, and He defines the fear of God in Proverbs 8:13 by saying that "it is to depart from sin."
+That is the fear of God.

 Here we have the Bible's definition of eternal life.
-Now let's read it.
+Now let us read it.

 This is where a commentary, I think, becomes helpful because they have the room to expand on what the life of God means.
-There's no doubt that the word includes "length of time."
+There is no doubt that the word includes "length of time."
 The Greeks had another word to indicate endless time.
-It's a word pronounced "aheedus."
-Now I'm going to quote Zodhiates from Section III under his definition for this Greek word [this Greek word that is translated into English "eternal"] is (transliterated, spelled)—aionios.
+It is a word pronounced "aheedus."
+Now I am going to quote Zodhiates from Section III under his definition for this Greek word [this Greek word that is translated into English "eternal"] is (transliterated, spelled)—aionios.
 Now listen to this.

 It is to be understood as referring, but only to duration, but more so to quality. i.e. It is not merely a life that is eternal in duration, but is primarily something different from the natural life of man.
 Since it is His life God gives to the believer through Christ, and He is endless, His life imparted must be endless, although the life He gives to the believer has a beginning.